SrijanBadhya/Debsoc/Running the PES Debsoc.md

 "Most novices go into their first tournament assuming they'll only face other beginners, only to get ripped apart by dinos in the first round.

 Tournaments are very draining physically, mentally, and emotionally.
 Juniors have no idea how likely it is to go back home with 0 points or 1 point.
 This has happened multiple times before and has left them absolutely devastated (to be fair it has happened in APs not BPs).
 I think they deserve a fair warning.
-I believe that it was better to prepare them for this possibility instead of being blindly optimistic about their results.
+I believe that it was better to prepare them for this possibility rather than being blindly optimistic about their results.
 However, this is something specific to my beliefs and the way I see the world, so I'm unsure whether it's better to act like you have low expectations of them, or high.
 If your expectations are high, people will feel like their performance was far lower than what it should have been, and that they disappointed you.
 But if your expectations are low then that could affect their self-esteem from the start since that makes them, "hopeless".

 ![enter image description here](https://i.ibb.co/RGQ2g8q9/tournaments-are-very-draining.jpg)